-- 98. Although relevant information from the reports of country-specific and thematic special rapporteurs is routinely provided to treaty bodies by OHCHR, input from the special procedures of the former Commission on Human Rights and the current Human Rights Council to the reporting process has been irregular, except for the close collaboration between the Special Rapporteur on torture and CAT, which includes the sharing of country-specific information relating to States parties' reports, article 20 inquiries and individual communications, as well as a formal annual meeting between the Special Rapporteur and the Committee. - Outside of its work in considering of reports, CESCR has often invited special rapporteurs of the former Commission on Human Rights, the Sub-Commission on the Promotion and Protection of Human Rights and members of its working groups, and the current Human Rights Council to address the Committee and engage in discussions.
+- 97. Although relevant information from the reports of country-specific and thematic special rapporteurs is routinely provided to treaty bodies by OHCHR, input from the special procedures of the former Commission on Human Rights and the current Human Rights Council to the reporting process has been irregular, except for the close collaboration between the Special Rapporteur on torture and CAT, which includes the sharing of country-specific information relating to States parties' reports, article 20 inquiries and individual communications, as well as a formal annual meeting between the Special Rapporteur and the Committee. - 98.
+Outside of its work in considering of reports, CESCR has often invited special rapporteurs of the former Commission on Human Rights, the Sub-Commission on the Promotion and Protection of Human Rights and members of its working groups, and the current Human Rights Council to address the Committee and engage in discussions.
 It has formed particularly close relations with the Special Rapporteurs on the right to adequate housing, the right to education, and the rights of indigenous persons.
-The Committee tries to organize a meeting at each of its sessions with one of the special procedures mandate holders with an economic, social and cultural rights mandate but it has not met with any special procedures mandate holders at its most recent sessions.
+The Committee tries to organize a meeting at each of its sessions with one of the special procedures mandate holders with an economic, social and cultural rights mandate.
+During its forty-second session in May 2009, the Committee met with the Independent Expert on the issue of human rights obligations related to access to safe drinking water and sanitation.
 Special procedures mandate holders have attended CERD session in the context of both its annual thematic debates and ad hoc debates that are held periodically.
 CERD has exchanged information on numerous occasions with the former Sub-Commission on the Promotion and Protection of Human Rights and has attended all sessions of the Inter-Governmental Working Group on the Effective Implementation of the Durban Declaration and Programme of Action and provided it with written input.
 CERD has also held extensive dialogues over recent years with several mandate holders, including the Special Rapporteurs on racism, adequate housing, health and minority issues.
-CERD also cooperates with the Special Adviser of the Secretary-General on genocide. - 100.
-CEDAW has interacted, in particular, with the Special Rapporteur on violence against women, its causes and consequences, and with the Special Rapporteur on adequate housing as a component of the right to an adequate standard of living.
-The independent expert appointed by the Secretary-General to lead an in-depth study of the question of violence against children and several special rapporteurs have interacted with CRC.
-In 2007, HRC held an informal lunch-time meeting with the Special Rapporteur on the promotion and protection of human rights while countering terrorism.
+CERD also cooperates with the Special Adviser of the Secretary-General on genocide.

+99. CEDAW has interacted, in particular, with the Special Rapporteur on violence against women, its causes and consequences, and with the Special Rapporteur on the right to health .
+At its forty-third session in January/February 2009, CEDAW took full advantage of being located in Geneva to strengthen its cooperation with other United Nations human rights mechanisms and met with the Special Rapporteurs on violence against women and the right to health as well as the Independent Expert on Haiti who provided information on Haiti whose report was considered by the Committee during the session.
+The independent expert appointed by the Secretary-General to lead an in-depth study of the question of violence against children and several special rapporteurs have interacted with CRC. .
 CMW has interacted, in particular, with the Special Rapporteur on the Human Rights of Migrants.